Cult of the Supreme Being

-The Cult of the Supreme Being (Culte de l'Être suprême) was a form of deism established in France by Maximilien Robespierre during the French Revolution.
-It was intended to become the state religion of the new French Republic and a replacement for Roman Catholicism and its rival, the Cult of Reason.
-It went unsupported after the fall of Robespierre and was officially proscribed by First Consul Napoleon Bonaparte in 1802.
+The Cult of the Supreme Being (Culte de l'Être suprême) was a form of Deism established by Maximilien Robespierre during the French Revolution as the intended state religion of France and a replacement for its rival, the Cult of Reason, and of Roman Catholicism.
+It went unsupported after the fall of Robespierre and, along with the Cult of Reason, was officially banned by First Consul Napoleon Bonaparte in 1802.

 Origins

 The French Revolution had occasioned many radical changes in France, but one of the most fundamental for the hitherto Catholic nation was the official rejection of religion.
 The first new major organized school of thought emerged under the umbrella name of the Cult of Reason.
 Advocated by radicals like Jacques Hébert and Antoine-François Momoro, the Cult of Reason distilled a mixture of largely atheistic views into an anthropocentric philosophy.
-No gods at all were worshipped in the Cult of Reason—the guiding principle was devotion to the abstract concept of Reason itself.
+No gods at all were worshipped in the Cult of Reason; the guiding principle was devotion to the abstract concept of Reason.

 This rejection of all godhead appalled Maximilien Robespierre.
 Though he was no admirer of Catholicism, he had a special dislike for atheism.
 He thought that belief in a supreme being was important for social order, and he liked to quote Voltaire: "If God did not exist, it would be necessary to invent him".
 To him, the Cult of Reason's philosophical offenses were compounded by the "scandalous scenes" and "wild masquerades" attributed to its practice.
 In late 1793, Robespierre delivered a fiery denunciation of the Cult of Reason and of its proponents and proceeded to give his own vision of proper Revolutionary religion.
 Devised almost entirely by Robespierre, the Cult of the Supreme Being was authorized by the National Convention on 7 May 1794 as the civic religion of France.

 Religious tenets

 Robespierre believed that reason is only a means to an end, and the singular end is virtue.
 He sought to move beyond simple deism (often described as Voltairean by its adherents) to a new and, in his view, more rational devotion to the godhead.
 The primary principles of the Cult of the Supreme Being were a belief in the existence of a god and the immortality of the human soul.
-Though not inconsistent with Christian doctrine, these beliefs were put to the service of Robespierre's fuller meaning, which was of a type of civic-minded, public virtue he attributed to the Greeks and Romans.
-This type of virtue could only be attained through active fidelity to liberty and democracy.
+These beliefs were put to the service of Robespierre's fuller meaning, which was of a type of civic-minded, public virtue he attributed to the Greeks and Romans.
+This type of virtue could be attained only through active fidelity to liberty and democracy.
 Belief in a living god and a higher moral code, he said, were "constant reminders of justice" and thus essential to a republican society.

 On 7 May 1794, the National Convention established the Worship of the Supreme Being; the opening clauses of the Decree Establishing the Worship of the Supreme Being of the 18th Floréal of the Year II declared: